On the irreducibility of $p$-adic Banach principal series of $p$-adic $\mathrm{GL}_3$: Introduction

 We now indicate how we prove Theorem~\ref{thm:main-intro}.
 The ``if'' direction is clear by transitivity of parabolic induction, because if $n = 2$ and $\chi_1 \chi_2^{-1}$ is non-positive algebraic, then $(\Ind_{B}^{G}\chi)^{\cts}$ contains (up to twist by $\chi_1 \circ \det$) a finite-dimensional algebraic subrepresentation.

 To prove the ``only if'' direction we apply our results from \cite{unitary} -- relying on locally analytic vectors \cite{ST} and the work of Orlik--Strauch \cite{OS2}, \cite{OS3} -- to reduce to the case where $\chi$ is smooth and moreover the smooth representation $(\Ind_{B}^{G}\chi)^{\sm}$ contains a non-generic irreducible subrepresentation.
-Our assumption then becomes that $\chi_i \ne \chi_{i+1}$ for all $1 \le i < n$, and it remains to consider the case where $n = 3$ and $\chi_1\chi_3^{-1} = \lvert\cdot\rvert_F$ (by genericity considerations).
+Note that we may extend $C$ if necessary to prove Theorem~\ref{thm:main-intro}, hence we can apply the results of \cite{unitary}.
+Our assumption then becomes that $\chi_i \ne \chi_{i+1}$ for all $1 \le i < n$, and it remains to consider the case where $n = 3$ and $\chi_1\chi_3^{-1} = \lvert\cdot\rvert_F$ (because Bernstein--Zelevinsky proved that every irreducible subrepresentation is generic otherwise).
 We remark that generically $(\Ind_B^G \chi)^\sm$ is indecomposable of length 2 in this case.
 By symmetry, using the outer automorphism of $\GL_3$, we reduce to proving the following proposition.

 \begin{prop} Assume that $\chi$ is smooth and that $\chi_{1}\ne \chi_{2}$, $\chi_{2}\ne \chi_{3}$.
 If $\chi_{1}\chi_{3}^{-1} \ne \lvert \cdot\rvert_F^2$ and $\lvert \chi_{2}^{-1}\chi_{3}(\varpi_{F})\rvert > \lvert q\rvert$, then $(\Ind_{B}^{G}\chi)^{\cts}$ is irreducible. \end{prop}